 Federal regulations in 2007 were designed to make it easier for a CPA to maintain clients who move away or live in another state.
 Historically the accountant and the client had to live and work in the same state, and that client moved to the next state over or took a job just over the border, or (a newer scenario) the client is telecommuting to a state neither of them lives in, that CPA could continue working with that client, even though the clients finances are now the concern of a state the CPA is not licensed in.
 The regulating bodies who govern accounting, and who passed this new regulation are the AICPA and NASBA.

-Each State has a board of State Society or professional organization for accountants.
-The Virginia Society of Certified Public Accountants website has all sorts of helpful information for future and current CPAs, as well as CPE requirements and information for conferences and CPE events that are specific to Virginia.
-Membership in a state professional organization will also ensure that CPAs are up to date on any tax law changes, which happen constantly, and give working professionals a great way to network and meet colleagues.
+The Virginia Society of Certified Public Accountants website has most of the information that Virginal-based CPAs will need to start or continue their sorts of helpful information for future and current CPAs, as well as CPE requirements and information for conferences and CPE events that are specific to Virginia.
+CPAs who are members of a state professional organization will also have access to tax law changes, a common occurrence, and allows for a great way to network and meet colleagues.